 The cm-cod-os client is usually run by an ordinary user, and not the administrator, of the host cluster.
 The ordinary user then typically becomes the owner and administrator of the COD.
-The COD is thus a virtual cluster that is hosted by the host cluster.
-This is called a nested cluster.
+The COD is thus a virtual cluster that is hosted by the BCM 9.0.
+The virtual cluster is what is called a nested cluster, which means that nested virtualization must be supported by the processor hosting it.